steebchen/prisma-client-go/README.md

-# Photon Go
+# Prisma Client Go

-Photon Go is an auto-generated database client, which is fully typesafe, reduces boilerplate code and replaces traditional ORMs.
+Prisma Client Go is an auto-generated database client, which is fully typesafe, reduces boilerplate code and replaces traditional ORMs.

-Photon Go is a part of [Prisma](https://github.com/prisma/prisma2) and depends on it.
+Prisma Client Go is a part of [Prisma](https://github.com/prisma/prisma2) and depends on it.

-**NOTE: Currently, Photon Go is still under heavy development and in an experimentation phase.
+**NOTE: Currently, the Prisma Go Client is still under heavy development and in an experimentation phase.
 It's a prototype, and there can and will be breaking changes.
-Photon Go is unstable and there is no ETA for general availability yet.**
+Prisma Client Go is unstable and there is no ETA for general availability yet.**

 We recommend to read the [current caveats](#caveats).

 ## Setup

-1) Get Photon Go
+1) Get Prisma Client Go
     ```shell script
-    go get github.com/prisma/photongo
+    go get github.com/prisma/prisma-client-go
     ```

 2) [Prepare your Prisma schema](https://github.com/prisma/prisma2/blob/master/docs/prisma-schema-file.md) in a `schema.prisma` file.
-For example, a simple schema with a sqlite database and Photon Go as a generator with two models would look like this:
+For example, a simple schema with a sqlite database and Prisma Client Go as a generator with two models would look like this:

     ```prisma
     datasource db {